The Ultimate Guide to

 However, it wasn’t until the following decade that the real crackdown began.
 In 1930, Harry Anslinger, former chief of alcohol prohibition, was appointed commissioner of the newly created Federal Bureau of Narcotics (FBN).
 In this role, he took an extreme anti-cannabis stance and immediately set about soliciting recommendations for its ban.

 Unfortunately for Anslinger, 29 out of 30 experts strongly objected to its prohibition.
 One even called the plan “absolute rot.”
 The only expert who didn’t object had just one isolated case of addiction to go on, and even he acknowledged it might be anomalous.
 Nevertheless, this was the only expert opinion that Anslinger kept on record.
-Also rejected were claims that cannabis was a cause of crime, but that didn’t stop Anslinger from harassing its users.
+Claims that cannabis was a cause of crime were also rejected, but that didn’t stop Anslinger from harassing its users.

 When the majority of states failed to adopt his unilateral anti-drug laws in 1935-36, he decided to change his tact and ban cannabis alone.
 In 1937, he brought in the Marihuana Tax Act.
 And the very next day, he arrested 57-year-old farmer Samuel Caldwell for selling cannabis to Moses Baca.
 Sentenced to four years’ hard labor, Caldwell died within a year of his release.